MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

     ![Review and create](./media/tutorial-configure-log-analytics-workspace/review-create.png)

 1. Select **Create** and wait for the deployment.
-You may need to refresh the page to see the new workspace.
+You might need to refresh the page to see the new workspace.

     ![Create](./media/tutorial-configure-log-analytics-workspace/create-workspace.png)